In business, one of the toughest challenges is to build strategies to outclass your competitors.

 You can tweak Google Alerts so that you get emails based on your search phrases/terms.

-Here are few approaches to sharpen your search:
+Here are a few approaches to sharpen your search:

 1. Search for brand names